flojoy-ai/docs/docs/instruments-wiki/Oscilloscopes/WaveMaster-SDA-DDA-8-Zi-B/WaveMaster-SDA-DDA-8-Zi-B.md

 <Tabs>
 <TabItem value="Instrumentkit" label="Instrumentkit">

-To connect to a WaveMaster / SDA / DDA 8 Zi-B Oscilloscope using Instrumentkit, you can use the following code:
+To connect to a WaveMaster/SDA/DDA 8 Zi-B Oscilloscope using Instrumentkit, you can use the following code:

 ```python
 import instrumentkit as ik